 By policy, the TAGT Leadership Development Committee is charged with the task of thoroughly reviewing all applications for service on the TAGT Board of Directors and determining a slate of nominees which reflect a range of experience and background based on a needs assessment.
-The committee’s recommendation for the open 2020 Board positions can be reviewed here.
+The committee’s recommendation for the open 2021 Board positions will be announced by May 16.
 In accordance with the TAGT Elections Procedures, any TAGT member in good standing may declare him- or herself a candidate for an open position on the TAGT Board before the process is finalized.
-In order to self-declare, a member must submit a letter postmarked no later than June 10, 2019, to the Leadership Development Chair at the TAGT Headquarters address along with the following:
+In order to self-declare, a member must submit a letter postmarked no later than June 14, 2020, to the Leadership Development Chair at the TAGT Headquarters address along with the following: